jkcoxson/idevice/README.md

 ## State

+**IMPORTANT**: Breaking changes will happen at each point release until 0.2.0.
+The library is still in the development and brainstorming stage.
+Pin your `Cargo.toml` to a specific version to avoid breakage.

 This library is in development and research stage.
 Releases are being published to crates.io for use in other projects, but the API and feature-set are far from final or even planned.